code-doyen/kata/README.md

 British mathematician [John Horton Conway](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 # License
-Kata adheres to the terms set forth by [Apache License 2.0](/LICENSE)
+Kata adheres to the terms and conditions set forth by the [Apache License 2.0](/LICENSE)